LukePappa/Ourism/text.md

 Outwardly, one in Absolute Prayer remains still, eyes closed, head bowed, and silent.
 Inwardly, they are perfectly attuned to the divine essence of existence that is God.
-Such practice yields disciplined asceticism, social conduct, emotional regulation, and labor.

-Existence can be thought of as comprising spatiotemporally located observers who range in complexity from individual particles to entire nervous systems.
-Consequently, sapience is such a rare and significant privilege that personally gaining it defies coincidence.
-To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch of ever-deepening attunement to God.
+Continuous prayer is one's true purpose.